mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 be used for many other kinds of traffic, whenever the features provided by QUIC (compared to existing options, like TCP) are beneficial to the high-layer service.
-Specifically, QUIC's ability to multiplex, encrypt data, and migrate between network paths makes it ideal for solutions that need to tunnel or proxy traffic.
+Specifically, QUIC's ability to multiplex, encrypt data, and migrate between network paths makes it ideal for solutions that needs to tunnel or proxy traffic.

 Existing proxies that are not based on QUIC are often transparent.
 That is, they do not require the cooperation of the ultimate connection endpoints, and are often not